matloff/regtools/inst/UnbalancedClasses.md

 Many implementations of SVM use a method known as *Platt scaling*.
 This assumes a logistic model from the regression function of Y (2-class case) against the SVM scores.
+In `regtools`, we instead use an method we developed, which performs a k-Nearest Neighbors regression of Y against the scores.
+(In non-SVM cases, the scores can be anything used by the ML method at hand to predict Y.)  Our method is implemented in the `regtools` function `scoresToProbs()`.

 ### Example: Missed Apppointments Data